 There are an array of AI-based transcription providers on the market.
 Some offer free tools, while others offer more complex technology that delivers greater accuracy, but at a cost.
 Regardless of price, the time saved when utilizing AI for transcripts is often worth the small amount invested in utilizing them.

 Depending on the provider and service being used, AI can produce highly accurate transcripts.
 It’s simply a myth that technology won’t produce accurate transcription results.
 AI on its own typically performs at 80%+ accuracy rates, but oftentimes, and with greater use, it performs much higher.
-Coupling the technology with human editors will help to achieve these faster results, but ensure the 99% accuracy that some industries, including higher education and legal, rely on.
+Coupling the technology with human editors will help to achieve these faster results, but ensure the high accuracy that some industries, including higher education and legal, rely on.

 Verbit has its own ASR (automatic-speech-recognition) machine based on Artificial Intelligence, which when put to work can produce transcripts in real time.
 This live capability ensures that students, employees and viewers navigating an array of disabilities or circumstances are provided with equal opportunities to consume content and participate with their peers.